-The three great apostles – Paul, Peter, John– are all linked with churches in Asia Minor.
-As we look at the Bible, there are number if references to Anatolian regions and cities in the Old Testament and Apocrypha, and two-thirds of the twenty seven books in the New Testament were either written to or from Asia Minor.
+The three great apostles – Paul, Peter, John– are all linked with churches in Asia Minor ( currently Turkey).
+As we look at the Bible, there are a number of references to Anatolian regions and cities in the Old Testament and Apocrypha, and two-thirds of the twenty-seven books in the New Testament were either written to or from Asia Minor.

 Because of this area’s strategic geographical role in the early church history, it is not an exaggeration to call Turkey ‘the Holy Land of Asian Minor’s as Frank Clark did in the title of his book on the Seven Churches.
 You can also check Private Biblical Seven Churches of Turkey Tour in 5 Days

 A good example of how Turkey is a great place to understand well Christianity in the early stages is one of Istanbul greatest historical marks Hagia Sophia, was initially a church, and during the Ottoman Empire the Iconic Hagia Sophia Turns Into a Mosque, currently, Hagia Sophia is turned to a mosque after decades of being a museum, the decision was made last year by the president and with the support of the Muslim community.

 Another important center for early Christianity in Ephesus one of the Most Important Archaeological Sites in Turkey In apostolic times, Ephesus was one of the cities of the Roman Empire where Christianity was most widespread Paul of Tarsus and John the Evangelist preached in the city.